thiagoloureiro/AspNet_6_GrayLog/README.md

 # AspNet_6_GrayLog

-To change configuration go to log4net.config file and change the GELFURL to your Gelf URL
+To change configuration go to log4net.config file and change the *GELFURL* to your Gelf URL and *Facility* with your ApplicatioName

  ```
  <appender name="AsyncGelfHttpAppender" type="Gelf4Net.Appender.AsyncGelfHttpAppender, Gelf4Net">